 Title page A title page must appear in all papers.
 The format is the same except for the name of the department.
 This page is usually p. i, but the number does not appear on the page.
 See Exhibits C, D, E, and F. The title page for an honors project has its own form.

 Copyright page This page is neither numbered nor counted.
 Upon creating your thesis or dissertation, copyright privileges now vest immediately-without notice or registration formalities.
 However, you should include a copyright notice in your thesis or dissertation.
 This signals to readers that you acknowledge your legal rights and that you are the copyright owner.
 Registration of this copyright with the U.S. Government is optional.
 However, for American publications, registration is required before you can file an infringement lawsuit.
-Notice should appear as follows: © Copyright by Mary M. Lightfoot 2011 All Rights Reserved The copyright notice is placed in the middle of the page or near the lower left corner
+Notice should appear as follows:

+©Copyright by Mary M. Lightfoot 2014 All Rights Reserved

 The copyright notice is placed in the middle of the page or near the lower left corner (within the margins).
 The U.S. Copyright Office offers a wealth of information in its "circulars" and registration forms.
-Call the forms hotline day or night at 202-707-

-9100 to request copies.
-Also check the Copyright Office website at lcweb.loc.gov .copyright.
+Call the forms hotline day or night at 202-707-9100 to request copies.
+Also check the Copyright Office website at lcweb.loc.gov.copyright.

 Approval page Approval page varies according to department and degree.
-See Exhibits G to J. Some programs provide this page; check with the program secretary.
-This is p. ii, but the number does not appear.
+See Exhibits G to J.

+Some programs provide this page; check with the program secretary.
+This is p.

+ii, but the number does not appear.

 Dedication Optional.
 If you make a dedication, keep it brief.
 It is p. iii.

 Table of Contents The table of contents must reflect the first three levels of subheadings used; it may (but does not need to) include the fourth level.
 See Exhibit K. Ordinarily the first page of the contents is numbered iii; it is numbered iv when there is a dedication.

-List of Illustrations (or Figures) When two or more illustrations (or figures) are in your text, a list of illustrations is required.
-See Exhibit L. List of Tables When two or more tables appear in your text, include a list of tables.
+List of Illustrations (or Figures)

+When two or more illustrations (or figures) are in your text, a list of illustrations is required.
+See Exhibit L.

+List of Tables When two or more tables appear in your text, include a list of tables.
 If both the list of tables and the list of illustrations can fit comfortably on one page, this is preferred.
-See Exhibit L. List of Abbreviations A paper that uses abbreviations-especially in footnotes as done in the Seminary- must have a list of abbreviations.
-See Exhibit M. Preface/ Acknowledgments A preface and/or acknowledgments is optional.
+See Exhibit L.

+List of Abbreviations A paper that uses abbreviations-especially in footnotes as done in the

+Seminary-must have a list of abbreviations.
+See Exhibit M.

+Preface/

+Acknowledgments

+A preface and/or acknowledgments is optional.
 See Exhibit N.